Treatment for Chronic Back Pain

 - Use suitable pain relief - exercise has been shown to be one of the most helpful types of treatment for chronic back pain.
 If you need to increase your activity levels but pain is stopping you from doing that then using pain relief may be good idea.
-The NHS Direct Web site shown below has some helpful advice about pain relief.
+The NHS Choices Web site has some helpful advice about pain relief.

 - Heat therapy may be effective to relieve muscle spasm.
 Cold therapies may also be useful for pain control - try both and see which you prefer.They both improve the blood supply to the area.
 (Make sure you take precautions to avoid an ice or heat burn by wrapping the hot/cold pack in a towel before applying it)

 - Take a look at this section on back pain relief - I have tried to talk about all the different types of treatment that are out there.
 Many of these will be offered as treatment for chronic back pain and I have tried to pull the evidence together so you can see what we know works and what doesn't.

 - Learn as much as you can about back pain so that you can be reassured that your problem is not serious (most people with back pain, 95% in fact, have simple low back pain which is not serious).
 Education helps, recent research supports my personal view that the more you know about the problem the less disabling it is.

 Fear and worry

 - Studies (1 ) have found that avoiding activities because you are scared of causing damage or more pain (fear avoidance) and also having unhelpful beliefs about back pain make it more likely you will have longer term problems with your back pain.
 These unhelpful beliefs and attitudes are called 'yellow flags'.